 As a result of the COVID-19 virus various on-campus programs, activities, and projects were cancelled to ensure the safety of all participants.
-Thus, in an effort to provide students with an alternative sustainability project, the Center encouraged the UIW community to conduct gardening projects, both large and small at their own homes, within their own communities, and in the areas they currently resided during this unique time frame in our history.
+Thus, in an effort to provide students with an alternative sustainability project, the Center encouraged the UIW community to conduct gardening projects, both large and small, at their own homes, within their own communities, and in the areas they currently resided during this unique time frame in our history.
 UIW President Dr. Thomas Evans and his family also participated in this event which is in alignment with the City of San Antonio's Compassion Tree Project and the University's sustainability efforts.

-who participated in this alternative sustainability project from July of 2020-
+Number of UIW students who participated in this alternative sustainability project from July of 2020-June of 2021.

-The total number of service hours that have been awarded to students participating in this alternative sustainability service option since July 2020.
+hours awarded to students participating in this alternative sustainability service option since July 2020.